C-Bowen-Jr/wagic_deck_builder/README.md

 Type "1" to select the create a deck option.
 Fill out a name and small description.
 At it's current state, basic lands are returning something in the API call that causes a crash.
 So please type the full name and capitalize the first letter. ie ```Plains```,```Forrest```,```Swamp```, etc. The fix is bypassing the API call and thus also the set lookup.
 The set marker that will be saved is the wildcard.

+Alternative saving location can be set by setting a .env variable ```SAVE_LOCATION=relative|wagic```.
+No variable, or really anything but "relative" will result in the default Wagic location.

 ## Considerations about deck building
  - (*) denotes any set or maybe most recent set?
  - \# is to comment out a line